aahdee/p5grid/lib/reference.md

 As it implies, this function generates a board with a radius of `radius` and puts the result into the `hexes` array.
 The center of the board is at the origin hexagon, (0,0,0), by default but it can be changed by adding the optional parameter `offset`.
 Should be called in `setup()`
 ### drawHexes() and drawHexesArray()
 **Syntax:** `drawHexes(layout, hex, color)`, `drawHexesArray(layout, hexes, color)`
 This draws a singular hexagon or an array of hexagons onto the screen.
-Color can be in any format you wish.
-The grid is drawn with its center at `Point(0,0)`, so its advised to use transformations to place it where you wish.
+Color can be in any format you wish and if you would like no fill, enter the string `"NOFILL"` The grid is drawn with its center at `Point(0,0)`, so its advised to use transformations to place it where you wish.

 With these you can easily generate a grid in `setup()` and `draw()`.
 The example used in `hexTest.js` is below.